LucieMrc/GreenScreenStudio/README.md

 !['screen sequence'](./images/screen31.png)

 Here, there is two way of assigning the curve to the white value of the top left lyre fixture :
-- Either by assigning it directly to the DMX channel (here : 112).
+- Either by assigning it directly to the DMX channel (here : 107) and the default Universe.
-- Or by assigning it to the Custom Variable that I created for this parameter (here : `Custom Variables` > `Set Value`, then the Target is `lyre top gauche` > `White`).
+- Or by assigning it to the Custom Variable that I created for this parameter (here : `Custom Variables` > `Set Value`, then the Target is `lyre top gauche` > `Dimmer`).

 !['screen sequence'](./images/screen32.png)

+Ici je choisis le Channel "107" pour le dimmer de la lyre top gauche, et l'Universe par défaut.

 ### Color animation